 Overview of Pools¶

-Tenants can also have multiple pools assigned to it.
-Pools are used to manage machine provisioning and user assignment.
-Provisioning as well as user assignment depends on the type of site (Windows 365 or VMware) that the pool is associated to.
-Multiple pools can be created within a site.
+Tenants can have multiple pools, which manage machine provisioning and user assignment.
+Provisioning and user assignment characteristics depend on the site (Windows 365, VMware, or Registered Device) that the pool is associated to.

 The concept of pools differs slightly, depending on the tenants.